Recently Aurora Boreal (in Spanish) asked me to write about sustainable fashion. So here is part of it!

 So what to do?
 What we, simple consumers could do?
 Because – even though you are not a fashionista or the sustainable topics do not interest you – according to social rules, there is no one who can be excused from the responsibility.
 Until where I know, all of us need to wear garments!
 But don’t worry!
 I am not suggesting that we should change drastically our wardrobes by sustainable options right now.
 What is done, is done!
 Let’s start a slow change, in our minds, in our consumption behaviour, in our relationship with clothes and the work behind it… Have in mind: if the situation would not be that critical, Greenpeace Detox Campaign would probably not push so intensively the industry towards zero hazardous discharges into water by 2020…

 Fashion is destroying our environment… and even though you do not like fish, consider that your kids shall have the opportunity of trying it.

 Some initial sustainable alternatives to be mentioned: take care of what you have, repair, reuse, exchange with friends, resale it, give garments a new life through redesign.
-The picture above shows a dress I’ve done from old T’s for ES project as an alternative to extend the use of textiles already available!
+The picture above shows a dress I’ve done from old T’s for a circular fashion project as an alternative to extend the use of textiles already available!
 And then, when you need something new, consider purchasing better options including sustainable issues in your check list.